Choosing between riding the trend or protecting profits: SentinelOne Inc. (S)

 SentinelOne Inc. (NYSE: S) Ownership Details

-Mar 30, 2022, it was reported that the Company’s largest institutional holder is Insight Holdings Group, Llc holding total of 34.65 million shares that make 17.39% of the company’s total number of shares and are currently priced at 1.34 billion.
+Jun 29, 2022, it was reported that the Company’s largest institutional holder is Insight Holdings Group, Llc holding total of 34.65 million shares that make 16.84% of the company’s total number of shares and are currently priced at 764.3 million.

-The securities firm Third Point, LLC holds 26.31 million shares of S, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 13.21%, and the holding percentage of shares is valued at 1.02 billion.
+The securities firm Price (T.Rowe) Associates Inc holds 27.11 million shares of S, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 13.18%, and the holding percentage of shares is valued at 598.05 million.

 An overview of SentinelOne Inc.’s technicals